War, Terror, Violence and International Law (907M3)

 30 credits, Level 7 (Masters)

-You'll focus upon the contemporary problems of war and terrorism within a historical, political and global context.
+You’ll focus on the contemporary problems of war and terrorism within a historical, political and global context.

-Drawing upon approaches from international law, political and critical theory and international relations, this module examines law's various attempts to define what constitutes 'legitimate violence'.
-We'll look at some of the dominant legal, moral and political arguments behind the justification and condemnation of acts of war, terror and public violence.
-You also examine:
+Drawing on approaches from international law, political and critical theory and international relations, this module examines law’s various attempts to define what constitutes 'legitimate violence'.
+We’ll look at some of the dominant legal, moral and political arguments behind the justification and condemnation of acts of war, terror and public violence.
+You’ll also examine: